Meet Our Teachers

 A classically trained professional vocalist, Prelude Director Ana Treviño-Godfrey completed her doctorate in music at Rice University in 2009.
 She has taught students of all ages — at Michigan's Interlochen Arts Camp, The Cleveland Institue of Music, Rice University, and the Rice Preparatory Summer Vocal Camp.
 Ana is a certified Music Together® teacher and in 2006, her love for music and children inspired her to create Prelude Music Classes.

 Francyne Davis Jacobs, MAJMus, MAJEd, has been teaching music since 1994.
 She has taught all ages, from preschool through adult, and has directed both youth and adult choirs.
-Francyne discovered Prelude Music Classes when her daughter, Halle, was five months old and continued classes with her son, David.
+Francyne discovered Prelude Music Classes when her daughter, Halle, was five months old and continue classes with her son, David.
 Halle still loves coming to music classes and seeing her friends, and Francyne hopes to make these kinds of special memories for all the families in her classes.

 Professional violinist Jonathan Godfrey has been teaching students of all ages for more than two decades.
 He is the concertmaster and co-founder of Mercury, the Orchestra Redefined, and assistant concertmaster of the Houston Grand Opera Orchestra.
 He has served on the violin faculty at the Interlochen Arts Camp in Michigan and the Rocky Mountain Summer Conservatory in Colorado.
 Jonathan has also taught alongside some of the nation's most renowned violin educators, influding Julia Bushkova at the Interlochen Arts Academy and Kathleen Winkler at Rice University, where he completed his Master of Music degree.
-He has been teaching Music Together classes at Prelude for the past three years, and in 2016 he completed certification Levell II.
+He has been teaching Music Together classes at Prelude for the past five years, and in 2016 he completed certification Levell II.

 Prill McAfee received her bachelor's and master's degrees in horn performance from The Juilliard School in New York.
 A frequent performer with the New York Philharmonic, she moved to Minnesota to join the St. Paul Chamber Orchestra, where she remained for 20 years.
 She participated in the Aspen Music Festival, the Spoleto (Italy) Festival of Two Worlds, Tanglewood, and the Frand Teton Music Festival.
 While in Minnesota, Prill was a horn instructor at St. Olaf College, taught horn privately, sang soprano in a choir, and built a business around "music-making joy" teaching piano, guitar, and voice to all ages.
 She recently relocated to Houston to be near her two young grandchildren, both of whom participate in Prelude Music Classes.